Gladys in Wonderland, a laugh-out-loud comedy of senior home antics

 Tyler Smilski delivers some of the worst pick up lines in history in Ancient Greece.
 Cupid, played by Anna Pickett, taught people in Ancient Rome to be careful what they wished for in love.

-Some scenes played against type, including the Wild West in which the heroine, played by Michelle Hellernan, fends off the villain, played with relish by Colin Haddock, herself with no hero needed.
+Some scenes played against type, including the Wild West in which the heroine, played by Michelle Heffernan, fends off the villain, played with relish by Colin Haddock, herself with no hero needed.

 Kendra Holly Grant showed off her singing talent in the ’80s sketch in which she broke up with her boyfriend played by Tyler Smilski by mixtape.
 The pair had the audience laughing as they used ‘80s songs to play out the breakup. |